UDAYAN SHALINI FELLOWSHIP

 These homes are located in busy, middle class neighborhoods, so children can reintegrate themselves into society through direct community involvement which helps mainstreaming the children ahead.
 Our children and young adults are receiving quality education in some of the best educational institutions such as: The Sagar School at Tijara, Alwar, Mata Bhagwati school, Genesis Global school, Tagore International School, East of Kailash, Banyan Tree School, Global Indian International School etc and colleges/ universities like College of Vocational Studies, University of Delhi, Hi- Tech Institute of Engineering, Ghaziabad, Punjab University, Lingaya’s University etc.

-Since inception Udayan Ghars have nurtured over 885 children with love, care and protection in 14 Homes across 4 states of India.
-Presently, there are 182 children across all homes.
-25 of our young adults are also being supported through our After Care Programme.
+Since inception, Udayan Ghars have nurtured over 990 children with love, care and protection in 14 Homes across 4 states of India.
+Presently, there are 186 children across all homes.
+28 of our young adults are also being supported through our After Care Programme.

 Workshops/ Activities during this Quarter

-During the period of March - May, 2018, the team continued working for the betterment of children and the programme.
-The quarter went well with children studiously engaged in preparing for their final term examination.
+During the period of September - November, 2018, the team continued working for the betterment of children and the programme.
+The quarter went well with children engaged in preparing for their mid-term examination.
 Workshops being a monthly affair addressed several concerns pertaining to Children, Care-givers, Mentor Parents and Coordinators and also served for building their capacity.

 Workshops were held with all the programme stakeholders (mentors, coordinators, caregivers, and children).
 In order to strengthen the stakeholders the following workshops were held during the quarter: